WICG/nav-speculation/no-vary-search.md

 #### … preloading caches

 This repository contains specifications for in-memory URL-keyed caches for [prefetch records](https://wicg.github.io/nav-speculation/prefetch.html#document-prefetch-records) and [prerendering browsing contexts](https://wicg.github.io/nav-speculation/prerendering.html#document-prerendering-browsing-contexts-map).
 This proposal updates the key construction and matching procedure for these caches.

+To improve matching opportunities in the case of ongoing preloads pending response headers, we also allow speculation rules to provide a [hint](./triggers.md#no-vary-search-hint) of the expected value of `No-Vary-Search`.

 _Note: our [intent](https://github.com/WICG/nav-speculation/issues/170), not yet reflected in the specs, is for these caches to respect at least some of the general `Vary` header semantics._